jhugard/StationeersStructureMover/README.md

    so you may need to clean these up later.
 1. *Verify your changes* - Load the modified save in Stationeers and verify the changes.
-1. *Regenerate Rooms* - From with Stationeers, use the "F3" key to open the console and type "REGENERATEROOMS".
+1. *Regenerate Rooms* - From within Stationeers, use the `F3` key to open the console and type `REGENERATEROOMS`.
 This can take quite a while, so be patient.
 Without this, room sensors, etc. won't work properly.
-1. *Save your changes!* - Once you have verified that the changes are correct, save your game in Stationeers to ensure the changes are retained.
+1. *Save your changes!* - Once you have verified that everything is now to your liking, save your game in Stationeers to ensure the changes are retained.

 ## How it works